 The virtual and augmented reality (AR) business is booming – one report predicts the market for the technologies will be worth over $165bn by 2024.

-Now, the technology is being considered to fulfil another much-needed requirement for defense organizations – to help bridge the global labor shortage which is threating to disrupt mission and asset readiness.
+Now, the technology is being considered to fulfill another much-needed requirement for defense organizations – to help bridge the global labor shortage which is threating to disrupt mission and asset readiness.

 Too complex, too young, too far away